New · Self-Serve Not ready for a fractional COO? Build the system yourself.The SOP Suite is live →

 I built an agency.
 Then it became three.

-In 2019 I started F28 Agency as a process optimization shop — take the audit lens, point it at founders, build them maps and SOPs they can actually use.
-60+ process maps for 60+ clients across service businesses, agencies, e-commerce, professional services, weddings/events, and consulting firms.
+In 2019 I started F28 Agency as a process optimization shop, take the audit lens, point it at founders, build them maps and SOPs they can actually use.
+60+ engagements streamlining workflows and connecting operations end to end, across the full customer journey, for service businesses, agencies, e-commerce, professional services, weddings/events, and consulting firms.
 The same five gaps show up in almost every founder-led business, regardless of industry.

-Then Emmelie and I merged my agency with hers.
+Then I eventually merged my agency with that brilliant marketing and automation strategist from Chapter 2.
 Suddenly F28 was branding, marketing, process optimization, AND recruiting under one roof.
 A full-service operations partner for founder-led businesses.
-Today F28 Co. is a broader network of vetted experts across nine business pillars — if you need help outside of operations (branding, marketing, recruiting, dev, design), this is my trusted ecosystem.
+Today F28 & Co. is a broader network of vetted experts.
+If you need help outside of operations, (branding, finance, business valuation, marketing, design, development, etc.) the consortium has it.
 Operations is the pillar I personally lead.

 CHAPTER 04 · 2022–now

-Then I co-founded a company and 11×'d it.
+Then I co-founded a company and 11×'d it in 12 months.

-In 2022 I co-founded Makenzie House.
-By the time I stepped fully into the operator seat, I got to do all three things I'd been trying to do my whole career — find the gaps, fix them, and stay until they stuck.
+In 2022 I co-founded The Makenzie House.
+By the time I stepped fully into the operator seat, I got to do all three things I'd been trying to do my whole career: find the gaps, fix them, and stay until they stuck.
 Hiring infrastructure.
 KPI dashboards.
 Process maps.
 Automations.
 Leadership cadence.

 CHAPTER 05 · now